-Based on the current TPI of Improbable, the TPI leeway for this programme is zero notches.
-This implies that we might downgrade the covered bonds' rating because of a TPI cap if we were to lower the CB anchor, all other variables being equal.
+Based on the current TPI of Improbable, the TPI leeway for this programme is one notch.
+This implies that we might downgrade the covered bonds' rating because of a TPI cap if we were to lower the CB anchor by 2 notches, all other variables being equal.